Being examples and teaching our children how to budget is super important.

 Utilities often fall into this category.

+Luxury items are in this category.
 Cable or satellite TV, Netflix, Internet, cell phones are things most people have and they sometimes fluctuate based on services used.
-Remember, these are luxuries and not necessities.
+Remember, these are not necessities.
+They should be the first to go during financial emergency.

-Our car and renter’s insurance fluctuates just a tiny bit each month.
+Our car and renter’s insurance fluctuates just a tiny bit each month, but I usually keep those items in my bills category.

 We pay for music lessons for our kids.